Zaimoo/calcu/README.md

 # calcu
 one of the first programs I made.
+Umay